 This video has a great explanation of more of the theory behind this question if you’re curious: https://www.youtube.com/watch?v=5p-Jdjo7sSQ

 However what this video doesn’t consider are the cultures which would challenge this theory.
 For example in Pakistani culture, the use of a family name is not as prominent as in Western society.
 What usually happens is that the wife and children will adopt the first name or sometimes the nickname of the husband/father as their surname.

 In Spain, most people will have two legal surnames.
 Traditionally the first surname belonging to the father and the second is the mother’s maiden name, but nowadays the order is unimportant.
 Alternatively a couple may choose to combine their names (kind of like Brangelina), this tends to happen when their surnames are common to give their child a more distinctive name.
 But this is only scratching the surface with the Spanish naming system, there are compound first names, mixed first names, nicknames and more.

 Fun fact, the longest recorded Spanish name is Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios *breathes* Cipriano de la Santísima Trinidad Ruiz y Picasso (whew I pity the teacher that had to read that one out on the register, it even puts Esteban Julio Ricardo Montoya de la Rosa Ramírez to shame).

-If learning about where we’ve been as a species and envisioning where we’re going intrigues you, perhaps our Access to Higher Education Diploma in Humanities is the ideal course for you.
+If learning about where we’ve been as a species and envisioning where we’re going intrigues you, perhaps our Education courses are ideal for you.